currentc57/tt_rotary_encoder_selector_propeller/README.md

 # tt_rotary_selector
- rotary encoder knob library for a TT architecture on P1
+ rotary encoder knob library for a Time Triggered architecture on P1